 What to pack for Sunderland’s air show

-To make the most of a day out at the air show you may find carrying the following items useful:
+To make the most of a day out at the air show, carrying the following items was useful:

-- Sun cream with a high sun protection factor to protect your skin and help prevent sunburn.
+- Sun cream with a high sun protection factor to protect skin and help prevent sunburn.

-- A hat or cap will also help provide protection from the sun.
+- A hat or cap to help protect from the sun.

-- Sunglasses so that you can look up at aircraft flying in the summer sky.
+- Sunglasses so that attendees could look up at aircraft flying in the summer sky.

 - A hoodie or jacket.
-Coastal weather in northeast England changes notoriously quickly.
+Coastal weather in northeast England changes quickly.
 Even summer days that start warm and sunny may turn chilly because of sea frets or breezes.
-Having a warm top in your bag can prove welcome if the weather turns.
+Having a warm top proved welcome if the weather turns.

 - An umbrella or waterproof jacket.
 Sunderland is in one of England’s driest regions but it always pays to be prepared in case of rainfall.

-- Binoculars can prove handy for viewing details of aircraft flying at Sunderland’s air show.
+- Binoculars were handy for viewing the details of aircraft flying at Sunderland’s air show.

 A seafront picnic

 - Pack a picnic.
-Bringing your own snacks and refreshments will mean you don’t have to buy food and drink from food trucks parked by the seafront.
-For families looking to enjoy a day out, this can result in savings that can be spent on rides, souvenirs and ice creams.
-Adults might be tempted to have a drink in one of Seaburn or Roker’s pubs and bars.
+Bringing snacks and refreshments meant not having to buy food and drink from food trucks parked by the seafront.
+For families looking to enjoy a day out, the money could be channelled into rides, souvenirs and ice creams.
+Adults might have preferred a drink in one of Seaburn or Roker’s pubs and bars.

 - A folding chair or picnic blanket.
-The air show is a busy event.
-Having something to sit on can prove very welcome.
+The air show was a busy event.
+Having something to sit on could prove welcome.

 Photography at Sunderland International Airshow

-If you’re a keen photographer it makes sense to buy a copy of the air show’s souvenir programme.
-That means you’ll have the itinerary and know the schedule of events, ensuring that you are prepared to capture images of aircraft.
+Airshow photography was popular.
+It made sense to buy a copy of the air show’s souvenir programme.
+That meant having the itinerary, knowing the schedule of events and being prepared to capture images of aircraft.

-Arriving early gives you a chance to take an optimal position for photography in Roker Cliff Park or on the promenade.
+Arriving early ensured optimal positions for photography in Roker Cliff Park or on the promenade.

-Using two camera bodies means being able to use a tele-zoom, for close-up photos of aircraft, and a wider angle lens to capture formations and aerobatic displays.
+Using two camera bodies meant being able to use a tele-zoom, for close-up photos of aircraft, and a wide-angle lens to capture formations and aerobatic displays.

 What is the ideal lens for airshow photography?
-I find a Canon L-Series 100mm to 400mm zoom lens useful.
-It provides flexibility in framing photos and the ability to capture distant details.
+I found a Canon L-Series 100mm to 400mm zoom lens useful.
+It provided flexibility to frame photos and the ability to capture distant details.

 Map of Seaburn